canonical/certification-docs/Self-Test_Guide.rst

 Once the SUT is deployed, you should be able to log into it using SSH from the MAAS server.
 Check the node details page to learn its primary IP address.
 (Using a hostname will also work if DNS is properly configured, but this can be fragile.)
-The username on the node is ``ubuntu``, and you should require no password when logging in from the MAAS server or from any other computer and account whose SSH key you've registered with the MAAS server.
+The username on the node is ``ubuntu``, and no password should be required when logging in from the MAAS server or from any other computer and account whose SSH key you've registered with the MAAS server.